Fun Fact #1

 Fun Fact #3

-Chewing gum while cutting onions can help a person from producing tears.
+Chewing gum while cutting onions can stop your eyes from tearing up.

 Fun Fact #4